 You cloak yourself with bits of the fading shadows of mana, hiding even from the effects of spells that affect you.

-As an Action, you can cloak yourself with magical shadows for until the end of your turn in the next round.
+As a bonus action, you can cloak yourself with magical shadows for until the end of your turn in the next round.
 Any spell of a spell level less than one-half your level (round down) cast upon you can't affect you or anything you hold.
 Such a spell can target you or something you hold, but the spell has no effect.
 Similarly, your area is excluded from the areas affected by such spells.
 You can activate your Cloak of Shadows ability for a total number of rounds equal to one-half your level, replenishing on a long rest, and can extend an active cloak of shadows with no action so long as you have remaining rounds.

 You may cloak yourself as a reaction instead, but each round consumed this way costs double the normal number of rounds of this ability.
 This effect otherwise acts as a globe of invulnerability spell of a spell level equal to one-half your level (round down).